rohunkulshrestha/cse15l-lab-reports/lab-report-1-week-2.md

 ***
 ## Step Four: Moving Files with SCP ##
 Now we will try sending over a copy of a file from our computer to a remote computer using the "SCP" command.
-This command will alwyas be ran on the client - the computer not logged into ieng6.
-To test this command out, begin by creating a new file on your computer called "WhereAmI.java" and past the following code into it:
+This command will always run on the client - the computer not logged into ieng6.
+To test this command out, begin by creating a new file on your computer called "WhereAmI.java" and paste the following code into it:
 ```
 class WhereAmI {
   public static void main(String[] args)